Baal (EP)

 Baal is an EP by the English musician David Bowie, comprising recordings of songs written for Bertolt Brecht's play Baal.
 It is sometimes referred to as David Bowie in Bertolt Brecht's Baal, as credited on the sleeve.

 The EP was Bowie's final release of new material for RCA Records; he signed with EMI Records for his next album.
+It was released to positive reviews and reached number 29 on the UK Singles Chart, an unusual achievement for a non-pop release.

 Background

 In August 1981, Bowie had begun rehearsals to appear in the BBC version of Baal.
 The lyrics to the songs were all translated by Ralph Manheim and John Willett.
 Bowie did not think of the television play as a success on broadcast due to its cinematography, but had grown to appreciate it by 1983.
 Dominic Muldowney provided all new musical settings, except for "The Drowned Girl", which was a setting by Kurt Weill done originally for Das Berliner Requiem.
 In September 1981, Bowie and Tony Visconti returned to the Hansa studios in Berlin to re-record the five songs Baal performed in the play.

+It was Bowie's final session at Hansa; he had previously recorded Low (1977) at the studio and mixed "Heroes" (1977) there too.
+Additionally, he produced Iggy Pop's albums The Idiot and Lust for Life (both 1977) at the studio too.
+There was an additional significance to Hansa, as Brecht's future composing partner Kurt Weill also once worked at the studios.
+Bowie and Visconti utilised Weill's favourite recording set-up, namely "a German theater band, one player per instrument, all arranged in a semi-circle."
+Bowie would employ this set-up again in the music video for this next single, "Wild Is the Wind".

+Composition

 "Baal's Hymn" is a combination of the vignettes spread throughout the play and establishes Baal's amoral character.
 "Remembering Marie A." concerns Baal's reminiscences of a past conquest, where he can remember a cloud drifting overhead but not the face of the girl he was with.
 "Ballad of the Adventurers" is Baal's aggressive lament to the death of his mother.
 "The Drowned Girl" relates the suicide of one of Baal's conquests – a video clip for this song was shot by David Mallet at the same time as the one for "Wild is the Wind".
 "The Dirty Song" is a short number, with Baal humiliating his lover Sophie.